 The cause of ADHD is not exactly known, but scientists think it could be a combination of genetics, brain structure, and environmental factors.
 There are different treatments that can help people with ADHD manage their symptoms, including medication, therapy, and changes to their daily routines.

 ADHD is a real condition that affects many people, and there is nothing wrong with seeking help if you or someone you know is struggling with ADHD.
 With the right support, people with ADHD can overcome challenges and reach their full potential.

 THIS IS A SPECIALISED FIELD AND IS ONLY OFFERED BY CERTAIN DOCTORS IN THE CLINIC and spaces are limited.
 Please prepare for the appointment by reading through this page and watching the YouTube videos linked below.
-If you are already on a program, you are at higher risk and may have had this page recommended to you.
-YOU WILL STILL NEED TO SEE A PSYCHIATRIST FOR THE FORMAL DIAGNOSIS, as we are GPs, NOT psychiatrists and the Drugs & Poisons Unit of the Government is very strict.
+If you are already on an addiction program, you are at higher risk and may have had this page recommended to you.
+YOU WILL EVENTUALLY SEE A PSYCHIATRIST for ongoing use of stimulants, as we are GPs, NOT psychiatrists and the Drugs & Poisons Unit of the Government is very strict.
 We can facilitate an early referral and are taking part in an early-access project.
-However, there will still be out-of-pocket costs involved as the psychiatrists have a gap fee in excess of $200 for the complex appointment and required regulatory paperwork.
+However, there will still be out-of-pocket costs involved as the psychiatrists have a significant gap fee for the complex appointment and required regulatory paperwork.
 Note that waiting times for psychiatrists are often several months.
 We can help speed this.
 And it could turn your life around.